Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Background

 In it, the first and third terms treat the explicit dependence of $e\xc$ on $n$ and $\nabla n$ respectively, while the others treat implicit dependence through $\tau\OF$.
 A closely related quantity is the OF kinetic energy potential \beq v\s := \left(\frac{\partial \tau\OF}{\partial n}\right) - \nabla \cdot \left(\frac{\partial \tau\OF}{\partial\nabla n}\right) + \nabla^2 \left(\frac{\partial \tau\OF}{\partial\nabla^2 n}\right) \;. \eeq In the OF-DFT literature this is more commonly expressed as taking the functional derivative of a model Pauli KED, $\tau_\theta$.
 That yields the Pauli potential via \beq v_\theta = v\s - v\svW, \eeq with $v\svW$ the KE potential for $\tau\svW$.

-Comparison of Eqs.~ (\ref{eq:gKSoperator}) and~ (\ref{eq:vxc}) illuminates the distinct, key challenges for ordinary versus deorbitalized metaGGA XC numerical implementations.
-A conventional, orbital-dependent metaGGA introduces a complicated kinetic energy operator in addition to the ordinary local Kohn-Sham potential.
+Comparison of Eqs.\ (\ref{eq:gKSoperator}) and\ (\ref{eq:vxc}) illuminates the distinct, key challenges for ordinary versus deorbitalized meta-GGA XC numerical implementations.
+A conventional, orbital-dependent meta-GGA introduces a complicated kinetic energy operator in addition to the ordinary local Kohn-Sham potential.
 A deorbitalized counterpart produces a purely local potential whose construction involves up to fourth spatial derivatives of the density, with concomitant possible numerical difficulties.